Washington County Detention Center Inmate Bail & Bonds

 Paying an Inmate's Bail or Bond in Washington County

-The Washington County Sheriff recommends that you use a bail bond agent licensed to do business in Washington County.
+The Washington County Sheriff recommends that you might want to use a bail bond agent licensed to do business in Washington County.

 Call 423-753-1701 to find out the exact bond (plus other fees) amount, or look it up online by looking up the information on the Washington County inmate locator.